MaciDE/SwiftyGEHistoricalImagery/README.md

 ## Installation

 ### Swift Package Manager
-To install `SwiftyGEHistoricalImagery` using [Swift Package Manager](https://swift.org/package-manager/), add `.package(name: "SwiftyProse", url: https://github.com/MaciDE/SwiftyGEHistoricalImagery.git", from: "1.0.0"),"` to your Package.swift, then follow [this](https://swift.org/package-manager#importing-dependencies) integration tutorial.
+To install `SwiftyGEHistoricalImagery` using [Swift Package Manager](https://swift.org/package-manager/), add `.package(name: "SwiftyGEHistoricalImagery", url: https://github.com/MaciDE/SwiftyGEHistoricalImagery.git", from: "1.0.0"),"` to your Package.swift, then follow [this](https://swift.org/package-manager#importing-dependencies) integration tutorial.

 ## Using `SwiftyGEHistoricalImagery`
 Once you've installed `SwiftyGEHistoricalImagery` into your project, querying information about available imagery is just a few steps.